WCCWCC/test_all/fast_provision_client.md

     return ESP_FAIL;
 }
 ```
-Bind appkey for the provisioner's own model.If you want to send a message between the server model and the client model of different nodes, you must first bind the appkey to the model.
+Please check the return value of the API calling and the return value of 增加event名称, and make sure that the Appkey has been added to this provisioner.

-In this demo，appkey is bound to onoff client model and vender client model.
+#### 2.2.1.3 Bind Appkey to local model

-The API of `esp_ble_mesh_provisioner_add_local_app_key` will trigger the `ESP_BLE_MESH_PROVISIONER_ADD_LOCAL_APP_KEY_COMP_EVT` event
+To control the server model, the client model uses messages to control the server model and these message must be encrypted by the Appkey.
+To that end, users must bind the Appkey of the provisioner to its local models, which are the **Generic OnOff Client** model and the **Vendor Client** model, by calling the `esp_ble_mesh_provisioner_add_local_app_key` api.

 ```c
 prov_info.app_idx = param->provisioner_add_app_key_comp.app_idx;